 Every year since 1988, the United States has devoted National Hispanic Heritage Month between September 15 to October 15 to recognize and celebrate the contributions of Hispanic and Latinx people to the history, culture, and achievements of the United States.
 This time period also coincides with the independence celebrations for a number of Latin American countries.

-Below, read reflections from second-year medical students in the Latino Medical Student Association and view a presentation about notable Hispanic/Latinx figures in the history of medicine from the UW School of Medicine and Public Health and beyond.
+Below, read reflections from medical students in the Latino Medical Student Association and view a presentation about notable Hispanic/Latinx figures in the history of medicine from the UW School of Medicine and Public Health and beyond.

 Notable Hispanic/Latinx figures in medicine at SMPH and beyond